amirhanov/swipeableTableViewCell/README.md

 ## Usage

-How to add new action button? so you need  to:
+How to add new action button?
+So you need  to:

 1. In **editActionsForRowAt** method you need to add new lines: